The Rat Fan Club

 5 tablespoons of baking soda (make sure it is fresh!)

-(If your rat weighs more than 1 ½ lbs., you need to use an additional cup of vinegar and 1 ½ tablespoons of baking soda at the end.)
+(If your rat weighs more than 1 ½ lbs., you need to use an additional 1 ½ tablespoons of baking soda and an additional cup of vinegar at the end.)

-Within 1-2 minutes your rat will become groggy, lay down, and go to sleep.
+Within 1-2 minutes your rat will become groggy, lie down, and go unconscious.
+The eyes will probably stay open because it requires muscles to keep them closed and at that point all the muscles are relaxed.
 Gently touch the inside corner of your rat’s eyelids to test if he is unconscious.
 A conscious rat will blink, but there will be no blink reflex when a rat is unconscious.
 An unconscious rat is not aware and cannot feel anything.
 You may see muscles twitch, but these are just reflexes and your rat is not aware of them.
+At the very end you may see your rat taking reflexive gasping breaths.
+Don’t let this upset you, it is just the body’s last ditch effort to breathe on its own because it is no longer getting any messages from the brain.
+It won’t last for long.

-Once your rat is unconscious, pour out the rest of the vinegar and mix it well with the baking soda solution in the aquarium.
-Cover the aquarium with the towel so it won’t be disturbed and leave your rat there for at least 20 minutes.
+Step 3: Once your rat is unconscious, pour the rest of the vinegar into the jug and mix it up really well with the baking soda.
+Cover the aquarium with the towel so it won’t be disturbed and leave your rat there for at least 20-30 minutes.
 You can confirm death by feeling the chest for a heartbeat.
 The most reliable method to determine death, however, is to wait until the body stiffens.

 Rat of the Week | News | Rat Info | Adopt a Rat